-3.2.1 circuit isolation voltage: Highest value of a specified overvoltage that does not cause breakdown of insulation or other safeguards between a telecommunication line and another circuit within the equipment.
+- 3.2.1 circuit isolation voltage: Highest value of a specified overvoltage that does not cause breakdown of insulation or other safeguards between a telecommunication line and another circuit within the equipment. - 3.2.2 external circuit: Circuit that is, in whole or in part, external to the equipment and is neither a mains nor a d.c. power distribution system.

-3.2.2 external interface: Any port on the equipment which may be subjected to a.c. surges and conducted lightning surges.